From CIU to the Pentagon

 From Front Lines to the Pentagon

 Since June 2016, God has seen fit to use Dabeck in an even more influential way.
 He is Lt.
-Col. Dabeck and deputy joint staff chaplain, the number two chaplain for the Joint Chiefs of Staff at the Pentagon, overseeing about 3,000 military chaplains who are serving one million active duty service members.
+Col. Dabeck and deputy joint staff chaplain, the number two chaplain for the Joint Chiefs of Staff at the Pentagon, supporting about 3,000 military chaplains who are serving one million active duty service members.

 “There are only two chaplains that serve the Chairman of The Joint Chiefs, that’s me and my boss” Dabeck explained in a phone interview from his office at The Pentagon “That makes me the action officer for all religious matters on the Joint staff.”